The Vostok Amphibia – Reinventing the Dive Watch

-Crowns have the issue that they are usually directly connected to the movement and have relatively fragile stems, which can break or worse damage the movement upon impact.
-The solution for the Russians was to detach the crown from the movement by using a clutch.
-That way the crown and movement are only coupled when you pull it out.
-While this may feel a bit weird on first operation, it provides for a much safer alternative in case of impacts or shocks.
+Crowns have the issue that they are usually directly connected to the movement and have relatively fragile stems, which can break or, worse, damage the movement upon impact.
+The solution for the Russians was to detach the crown from the movement using a clutch.
+That way, the crown and movement are only coupled when you pull it out.
+While this may feel a bit weird on the first operation, it provides a much safer alternative in case of impacts or shocks.

-To this day casebacks are usually made out of one piece together with an o-ring which creates a seal.
-This however requires lubrication as well as careful placement of the ring to ensure a proper seal.
-Vostok decided for a completely different approach, and something I struggle to believe is not more common.
-The caseback is not screwed in, but dropped to fit into two nugs and secured with a different screw ring.
-This not only is a safer option, but a much cheaper and easier solution.
+To this day, casebacks are usually made out of one piece together with an o-ring, creating a seal.
+This, however, requires lubrication and careful placement of the ring to ensure a proper seal.
+Vostok decided on a completely different approach, and something I struggle to believe is not more common.
+The caseback is not screwed in but dropped to fit into two nugs and secured with a different screw ring.
+This is a safer option and a much cheaper and easier solution.

-The crystal is made out of a material called Lucite, which expands if pressure is applied.
-This has to an effect that at 200 meter it expands by half a millimetre.
-Therefore you no longer need rubber seals or crystal retainment rings, and makes for an inexpensive yet highly effective model.
+The crystal is made out of Lucite, which expands with pressure.
+This has the effect that at 200 meters, it expands by half a millimetre.
+Therefore you no longer need rubber seals or crystal retainment rings which makes for an inexpensive yet highly effective model.